-It further points out that "the laws of the State of Alabama provide for a four year term of office for all county officials with the exception of a 6-year term for circuit judge, probate judge, and members of the County Board of Education.
-Under the said laws the dates of election are staggered so that a 6-year period is required in order to replace all county officers....In 1966, the offices of sheriff, coroner, circuit solicitor, county solicitor, tax assessor, tax collector and board of education" will be filled; "In the general election of 1968, the members of the Board of Revenue and the Superintendent of Education" will be elected; "In the general election of 1970, the offices of Circuit Judge, Circuit Clerk and Probate Judge" will be filled.
+It further points out that "the laws of the State of Alabama provide for a 4-year term of office for all County officials with the exception of a 6-year term for Circuit Judge, Probate Judge, and members of the County Board of Education.
+Under the said laws the dates of election are staggered so that a 6-year period is required in order to replace all County offices...In 1966, the offices of Sheriff, Coroner, Circuit Solicitor, County Solicitor, Tax Assessor, Tax collector, and Board of Education" will be filled; "in the general elections of 1968, the members if the Board of Revenue and the Superintendent of Education" will be elected; "in the general elections of 1970m the offices of Chrcuit Judge Circuit Clerk and Probate Judge" will be filled.

-holders have been illegally elected, declaring each of the offices vacant but permitting all of the defendents to continue to hold such offices as de-facto officers until certification of these results of the general elections of 1966, and directing "that at the next general election to be held under the laws of the State of Alabama in November 1966, the following unexpired terms of the following offices be filled in addition to those otherwise prescribed by Alabama Law, namely, the offices of members of the Board of Revenue and the County Superintendent of Schools to be filled for the unexpired term up to the general elections of 1970."
+The complaint askes an order of the court declaring that the defendent office holders have been ullegally elected, declaring each of the offices vacant, but permitting all of the defendents to continue to hold such offices as defacto officers until certification of the results of the general elections of 1966, and directing "that at the next general elections to be held under the laws fo the State of Alabama in November, 1966, the following unexpired terms of the following offices be filled in addition to those otherwise prescribed by Alabama law, mamely, the offices of the Board of Revenue and County Superintedent of Schools to be filled for the unexpired term up to the general elections of 1968, and the offices of Circuit Judgem Circuit Clerk, and Probate Judge to be fille for the unexpired term up to the general elections of 1970."